vasudha-kulkarni/vasudha-kulkarni.github.io/_posts/2025-07-28-vienna-guide.md

 ## Shops
 <iframe src="../files/Vienna_shops.html" height="420" width="400" style="float:right;"></iframe>
-If you're visiting Vienna for a few days, you can walk around on Mariahilferstrasse (branded shops) and Burggasse (individual shops and thrift stores) and the area in between to get a good impression of the bustling, commercial areas of Vienna.
+If you're visiting Vienna for a few days, you can walk around on Mariahilferstrasse (international brands) and Burggasse (independent shops and thrift stores), and the area in between to get a good impression of the bustling, commercial areas of Vienna.
 There are also a lot of cafes and restaurants you can stop to refuel.
 But if you're a resident, like me, here are some interesting, out-of-the-way shops that are worth going back to -

-- English bookstores - *Shakespeare and Co, Hafi Books*
+- English bookstores - *Hafi Books, Shakespeare and Co*
 - Thrift stores for clothes - *Bender Vintage, Burggasee 24*
+- Vintage prints and posters - *Iranaeus Kraus*
 - Thrift stores for furniture and kitchen items - *Carla Mittersteig*, *Die Glasfabrik* (insanely fancy, but some good finds)
 - Food and farmers market - *Naschmarkt* (large outdoor market with a wide range of products), *Hannovermarkt* (amazing fresh produce), *Prosi Exotic Suermarket* (Indian, Asian, African and Latin American grocery products)